Learning Lens Blur Fields: Rendering with Blur Fields

 \subsection{Resolution Chart Experiment}

 A comparison of captures and estimates rendered with the calibrated lens blur field of the iPhone 12 Pro visualized in ~\cref{fig:tiling} is presented in the Supplement.
-We capture a focal stack of a resolution chart and the captured images are compared with estimated images, showing overall agreement across the focus range (see \cref{fig:siemens-star}).
+We capture a focal stack of a resolution chart and the captured images are compared with image restorations, showing overall agreement across the focus range (see \cref{fig:siemens-star}).